shermanloan/scejson-doc/doc/module-loan.md

 will be used.
 Please see the [Countries Appendix](appendix-countries.md) for the list of supported countries and their associated codes.

-Specifying the `Country` will also set the default value for the `APR.Code` and `Format.CurrencyDecimals` fields, as appropriate for the country specified.
+Specifying the `Country` will also set the default value for the `Apr.Code` and `Format.CurrencyDecimals` fields, as appropriate for the country specified.

 ### 🟦 EditOutput